adbt-lang/adbt/README.md

 The `header` should be at the top of the `ADBT` template file; comments are allowed before it.

 ❗Path to the header file to include can be either relative or absolute but must be enclosed within single quotes.
 Failing to do so, will produce a fatal error.
+If a single or multiple single quotes are present in the path, it/they must be escaped with the escape sequence, a backslash followed by a single quote, i.e. `\'`.

 <br>